 Way back in 2013, the Help to Buy scheme was introduced by the UK government to give a much-needed lift to first-time buyers and people priced out of the housing market.
-With the boost of a government loan, thousands of struggling home-buyers were able to turn their dreams of home ownership into a reality.

 But how much did Help to Buy actually help?
 Find out all of the answers below.

-How does Help to Buy work?
+How did Help to Buy work?

-Help to Buy (also known as the Help-to-Buy Equity Loan) is a government-backed scheme that gives first-time buyers extra money to buy their first home.
 If you have saved a 5% deposit towards your dream property, the government tops up your deposit with a loan of up to 20%.
 To help open up home ownership to those who really need it, the scheme was only directed at first-time buyers.

 How successful was Help to Buy?